 King Penguins at one of the several massive colonies on the island of South Georgia by Nigel Wheatley.

 Most of the landbirds listed can be seen in Tierra del Fuego NP near Ushuaia in Southern Argentina where cruises usually start and finish, or on the Falklands.
-King, Macaroni, (Southern) Rockhopper, Adelie, Chinstrap, Gentoo and Magellanic Penguins, Wandering, both Royal, Light-mantled, Black-browed and Grey-headed Albatrosses, Antarctic and Snow Petrels, Magellanic Woodpecker, island endemics Falkland Steamer Duck, Cobb's (House) Wren and South Georgia Pipit, as well as Kelp, Ruddy-headed and Upland Geese, Great and Silvery Grebes, Northern and Southern Giant Petrels, Southern Fulmar, Blue, Pintado and White-chinned Petrels, Antarctic, Fairy and Slender-billed Prions, Black-bellied, Grey-backed and Wilson's Storm Petrels, Common, Magellanic and South Georgia Diving Petrels, Antarctic, Imperial, Rock and South Georgia Shags, Black-faced Ibis, Black-chested Buzzard Eagle, Striated and White-throated (Ushuaia Rubbish Tip) Caracaras, Snowy Sheathbill, Two-banded Plover, Rufous-chested Dotterel, Blackish and Magellanic Oystercatchers, South American Snipe, Dolphin Gull, Antarctic Tern, Brown (Antarctic), Chilean and South Polar Skuas, Blackish Cinclodes, Thorn-tailed Rayadito, White-throated Treerunner, Dark-faced Ground Tyrant, Austral Negrito, Patagonian Sierra Finch, Canary-winged Finch and Long-tailed Meadowlark.
+King, Macaroni, (Southern) Rockhopper, Adelie, Chinstrap, Gentoo and Magellanic Penguins, Wandering, both Royal, Light-mantled, Black-browed and Grey-headed Albatrosses, Antarctic and Snow Petrels, Magellanic Woodpecker, island endemics Falkland Steamerduck, Blackish Cinclodes, Cobb's Wren and South Georgia Pipit, as well as Kelp, Ruddy-headed and Upland Geese, Great and Silvery Grebes, Northern and Southern Giant-petrels, Southern Fulmar, Blue, Pintado and White-chinned Petrels, Antarctic, Fairy and Slender-billed Prions, Black-bellied, Grey-backed and Wilson's Storm-petrels, Common, Magellanic and South Georgia Diving-petrels, Antarctic (Imperial), Rock and South Georgia (Imperial) Shags, Black-faced Ibis, Black-chested Buzzard-eagle, Striated and White-throated (Ushuaia Rubbish Tip) Caracaras, Snowy Sheathbill, Two-banded Plover, Rufous-chested Dotterel, Blackish and Magellanic Oystercatchers, South American Snipe, Dolphin Gull, Antarctic Tern, Brown (Antarctic), Chilean and South Polar Skuas, Thorn-tailed Rayadito, White-throated Treerunner, Dark-faced Ground-tyrant, Austral Negrito, Patagonian Sierra-finch, White-bridled (Black-throated) Finch and Long-tailed Meadowlark.
 Also a chance of Andean Condor, Spectacled Duck, Atlantic, Grey, Kerguelen, Soft-plumaged and White-headed Petrels, White-bellied Seedsnipe and Yellow-bridled Finch (both Garibaldi Pass and Martial Glacier near Ushuaia), and an outside chance of Emperor Penguin.

 Humpback, Killer, Fin and Sei Whales, Commerson's, Hourglass and Peale's Dolphins, Southern Elephant Seal, Leopard Seal, Southern Sealion, Antarctic and South American Fur Seals, and Crabeater and Weddell Seals.
 Also a chance of Blue, Southern Right (mostly Oct-Nov), Southern Bottlenose, Cuvier's Beaked, Gray's Beaked and Antarctic Minke Whales.
 (Reindeer have been introduced to South Georgia).